Stump Pass Beach State Park

-Along the way I found a new tree species, the shell tree, a roped off nesting area for the Black Skimmer, an eagle’s (I think) nest with two eagles, a touching and seemingly appropriate memorial to a local environmentalist and a view of L.T. at anchorage.
+Along the way I found a new tree species, the Shell Tree, a roped off nesting area for the Black Skimmer, an eagle’s nest with two eagles, a touching and seemingly appropriate memorial to a local environmentalist, a pretty darn inviting bench and a view of L.T. at anchorage.
 I talked to a guy just emerging from a swim in the (still kinda cold) Gulf to tell him he was a tougher man than me.
 He replied that he had to able to tell his friends back home in Pennsylvania that he had swum in the Gulf.
 After hearing that I was from Colorado, he shared that he was moving to Colorado Springs.
 This led to a long conversation about the merits of Colorado; he must have found it interesting because he was shivering the whole time.

 I landed at Geraldi’s, the Italian Eating Place.
 It’s the small, hole in the wall type place I enjoy.
 Jose and Marita own and run the place themselves.
 You’d be hard pressed to find more authentic Italian – mostly pizza, salads, pasta and subs.
 The menu fit the place though I’m sure Jose could chef any high end Italian dish.

 I chose a calzone.
 For a beer, Marita directed me to the bar next door.
 There, to the amusement of several local barflies, the cute bartender patiently explained that it was still Happy Hour and that I would get two Stellas for $3.50.
-She wanted to know how I wanted the second one.
-I couldn’t quite sort out the choices she offered as I was still trying to get my head wrapped around the concept of two Stellas for $3.50.
+She wanted to know if I wanted the second one now or later.
+I couldn’t quite sort this out as I was still trying to get my head wrapped around the concept of two Stellas for $3.50.

 With a role of her eyes, she finally put an ice cold Stella and one of those little plastic dipping containers in front of me.
 “Bring the empty bottle and dipper back to redeem your second Stella.”
 She was finishing her shift but said the bartender coming in would honor it.
 I was now fixated on the ice cold Stella.
 “Sure” I mumbled and headed back to the little lattice enclosed outdoor dining area next to Geraldi’s.

-By the time I returned, which wasn’t very long because I had not taken any water with me from the boat, the story of the mumbling Yankee had made it all the way around the bar.
+By the time I returned, which wasn’t very long because I hadn't brought my water bottle from the kayak, the story of the mumbling Yankee had made it all the way around the bar.
 Several patrons greeted me with a good natured laugh that I found my way back.
 The new bartender promptly set my second Stella on the bar.